Manoj–Babli honour killing case: Court judgement

 As no Karnal lawyer would take up the case, Manoj's family had to find lawyers from Hisar.
+Advocate Lal Bahadur Khowal, Cornel Omparkash, and Rakesh Manjhu from Hisar, Haryana accepted the case.
 Later on Adv.
-Sunil Rana from Karnal accepted the case, arguing on their behalf public prosecutor Sunil Rana and lawyers Lal Bahadur, Surat Singh, Cornel Omparkash, and Rakesh Manjhu from Hisar, Haryana.
-Bahadur argued that the couples' clothes recovered from the canal and photographs from the Scorpio established that day's happenings.
-Bahadur also cited the contractor's statement and the last phone call from Manoj, in which Manoj had related that Babli's relatives were trailing them.
+Sunil Rana from Karnal also accepted the case, arguing on their behalf public prosecutor Sunil Rana and Lal Bahadur Khowal argued that the couples' clothes recovered from the canal and photographs from the Scorpio established that day's happenings.
+Lal Bahadur Khowal also cited the contractor's statement and the last phone call from Manoj, in which Manoj had related that Babli's relatives were trailing them.
 However, the contractor "turned hostile" and withdrew his statement.

 Arguing for the defence was lawyer Jagmal Singh.
 He asserted that there was no evidence against the accused and that it was all contrived by the media, no evidence that the khap panchayat ever met to discuss the fate of the couple, and no evidence indicating that Manoj and Babli were dead.
 The cremated bodies recovered from the canal were never confirmed to be those of Manoj and Babli.

 On 29 March 2010, after 33 months of 50 hearings with 41 witnesses, the Karnal District court found the accused guilty of murder, kidnapping, conspiracy, and destroying evidence under respective sections in the IPC.
 The next day, 30 March, for the first time in Haryana state history, a death penalty verdict was announced in the double murder case for the five accused.
 All were related to Babli, and included her brother Suresh, cousins Gurdev and Satish, paternal uncle Rajender, and maternal uncle Baru Ram.
 The leader of the khap panchayat Ganga Raj (52), was given a life sentence for conspiracy, while the driver, Mandeep Singh, held guilty of kidnapping, was given a jail term of seven years.
 The court asked the Haryana government to provide a compensation of Rs.
 100,000 to Chanderpati, who had filed the case.
 Ganga Raj was fined Rs.
 16,000, and the other six convicts Rs.
 6,000 each.

 The court also accused six police personnel of dereliction of duty and directed the SSP of Kaithal to take action against them.
 The personnel included head constable Jayender Singh, sub-inspector Jagbir Singh, and the members of the escort party provided to the couple.
 They claimed that the couple wanted them to leave.
 The SSP's statement was that "[i]t is correct that the deceased couple had given in writing not to take police security any further, but Jagbir Singh was well aware that there was a threat to their lives from the relatives of the girl."
 The report stated that Jayender informed Gurdev Singh of the location of the police and that of Manoj and Babli over his mobile phone.
 Jayender was dismissed from the police force, and both he and Jagbir were penalised by a cut of two increments.